 The top item on Duane’s bucket list would be to run the Marathon du Médoc, a marathon through the Bordeaux region of France, complete with costumes and refreshment stations featuring oysters, cheese, steak, and of course, lots of wine.

-Kelly Schmitt is President and Chief Financial Officer at Benevity.
+Kelly Schmitt is Chief Executive Officer at Benevity.
 Having spent most of her career working in the technology industry, Kelly is passionate about expanding the Calgary economy and seeing multiple industries flourish.
 She believes that Calgary is a great city –with one of the highest qualities of living in all the large Canadian cities – but she wants to see it get even better.

 As a member of the Board, Kelly wants to give back to the community and help Calgary reach its full potential.
 Watching her two young children learn and explore has helped Kelly recognize the importance of science centres in our community.
 She believes that TELUS Spark’s focus on science and technology make it a great place to facilitate learning and that it will help inspire the next generation of entrepreneurs in Calgary.